 This observer believes that Turner Sports will select a young presenter, likely under the age of 35, with significant on-camera experience with major international soccer as a studio host, news presenter, interviewer, and correspondent.
 Turner Sports can choose from many candidates, both male and female, many of whom are already based in the U.S.

-English-American sports TV news presenter Kate Riley moved to Atlanta to join CNN full time in June 2016, after having worked for Sky Sports, Premier League Productions/IMG Sports Media, and the BBC among other media outlets in the U.K. Riley was born in Bakersfield, California to an English father and an American mother.
+English-American sports TV news presenter Kate Riley moved to Atlanta to join CNN in June 2015, after having worked for Sky Sports, Premier League Productions/IMG Sports Media, and the BBC among other media outlets in the U.K. Riley was born in Bakersfield, California to an English father and an American mother.
 She spent her teenage years in Ipswich, England; she studied Geography at Leicester University; and she earned her master’s degree in Broadcast Journalism from Cardiff University in Wales.

 Riley also posted a video clip of her ALS Ice Bucket Challenge in 2014 on YouTube.
 This video clip should give the reader an idea of Riley’s personality.